 How Does Trustpilot Work for Businesses?

 For businesses, Trustpilot works a little differently.
-You can click on “For Companies” in the top-right-hand corner of the Trustpilot homepage.
+You can click on “For Businesses” in the top-right-hand corner of the Trustpilot homepage.
 From there, you can create a free business account or see your company’s current star rating.

 With a free account, you can access basic services such as claiming your company profile page, inviting customers to leave reviews and responding to reviews.